 - Sometimes it'll be worth missing a lecture to go to the doctor's instead of powering through and ending up missing even more.
 It is good to try to time it around your course, but sometimes your health has to come first!

 - "Prevention is better than cure".
 Don't run yourself into the ground.
-Make sure you're eating healthily and sleeping enough will give you a better chance of staying healthy.
+Making sure you're eating healthily and sleeping enough will give you a better chance of staying healthy.

 - If you are worried make sure you talk to someone.
 There are places you can go for support with whatever you are worrying about.